 Connect with other sustainability staff and faculty through the AASHE Mentorship & Peer Collaboration Program.
 This is your chance to share knowledge, cooperate on projects and advance the field of higher education sustainability.
-It provides a semi-structured process to facilitate ongoing collaboration between mentors and mentees, who are matched based on their goals, experience and interests.
-Applications to participate are accepted each summer.
-If you have any questions, please contact Daita Serghi.
+It provides a semi-structured process to facilitate ongoing collaboration between mentors and mentees.
+Matches are made based on participant goals, experience and interests.
+Applications to participate are being accepted through Aug.
+23. If you have any questions, please contact Daita Serghi.